 2. What’s the difference between the certificate and MA?

 Writing and reading skills take time to develop.
 For some, the five courses of the certificate will be enough to establish basic skills.
 The degree, with its required Residency, offers deeper, more sophisticated lessons, plus the additional career and job development of the thesis process and thesis course.
 The degree also allows students to expand career skills into writing-related fields such as multimedia and communications.
 For some applicants, the decision about which credential to pursue will relate to time and cost.
 Whatever you decide, it’s important to know that only three Certificate courses can count toward the Degree.
 If you start with the Certificate and decide to move up to the degree, you should make that decision before you start a third course.
-(Of course it’s fine to earn both, but that would take a minimum of 12 courses.
 Certificate and Degree students enroll in many of the same courses, but Certificate students are not required to join MA degree students in at least one Residency and the thesis/careers course.

 3. What is it like to learn online?